HidDen-MaChinA/test-cc/README.md

 ~~~
 same things here, the addRice Function just change the value of a variable so the complexity is constant O(1)
 #### What changed
-in fact I didn't see much things to change, I only refactor it to match in online, and now it's unreadable.
+in fact I didn't see much things to change, I only refactor it to match in one line, and now it's unreadable.

 # ```delaySync(ms)```
 #### My code